Formulas Used: Mathematics of Finance NOTE: Unless instructed otherwise;

 Hence, Peter pays the most and John pays the least.

-Peter pays the most, James the second most, and John the least because Peter earns the most from
+Peter pays the most, James the second most, and John the least because Peter earns the most from wages and John earns the least.

 (16.)